 Writing is a juggling act.
 A writer juggles his job, family, friends, recreation, and writing.
 Some writers grow weary of the constant juggling act and give up writing.
 Others like me struggle to keep going.

 “How do you find time to write?” has been a common question to writers or among writers.
 The answer depends on each one of us.
 Some writers write during their free time while others have a fixed schedule.
 Some of the well-known authors started writing their novels while having a job of their own.
 Other famous writers had the luxury of spending their whole day writing.

-According to Stephen King, “If you want to be a writer, you must do two things above all others: read a lot and write a lot.”
-For him, constant reading keeps the writing going.
+For Stephen King, constant reading keeps the writing going.
 Even professional writers have their own ways of delaying their writing tasks.
 Arranging their bookshelves, doing some art & crafts, binge-watching are some of them.
 But in the end, once they find the impetus to write, they do write on their desk.

 The secret is forcing yourself to write everyday, either measured by page count or by word count.
 The important thing is showing up on your desk and write.
 But when delays turn from a few minutes into a few weeks, or even months, that becomes a big problem.

-Like any other writer, I had experienced writer’s block.
-I spent my time on other activities aside from writing.
-And when I realized that I had deadlines, I decided to make things work in my favor.
-So I devised a plan: make a schedule.
+Like any other writer, I experience writer’s block.
+I spend my time on other activities other than writing.
+And when I realize that I have deadlines to beat, I decide to make things work in my favor.
+So I devise a plan: make a schedule and make it work.